justatmeasthis/FORGE/README.md

 # **FORGE**
 **F**irmware **O**verwrite (and) **R**euse (for) **G**oogle **E**quipment
 > [!CAUTION]
 > WARNING!!!!
-THIS HAS A CHANCE OF BRICKING IF YOUR DUMB, DO NOT DO THIS UNLESS ITS YOUR OWN DEVICE (NOT THE SCHOOLS)
+THIS HAS A CHANCE OF BRICKING IF YOUR DUMB, DO NOT DO THIS UNLESS ITS YOUR OWN DEVICE (NOT THE SCHOOLS) THIS IS FOR EDUCATIONAL PURPOSES ONLY

 > [!IMPORTANT]
 > This has NOT been tested on Ti50, do not assume it will work if you have a Ti50 device.

 ## TL;DR
-In summary this erases your bios, then adds a new one set with the gbb flags you choose, letting you boot in SH1MMER via CTRL+U.
+In summary this erases your bios, then adds a new one set with the gbb flags you choose, letting you boot in SH1MMER via CTRL+U and do ACE
 ## PRE Requisites
 Please **dont** use this exploit if the ANY of the following applies to you:
 - KV6≤
 - Not keyrolled
 - Skid
 ## Requirements
 Check these things to see if you can do this:
 1. CH341A programmer kit